 If you loved the television series Madam Secretary, then you know that Chief of Staff Russell Jackson tuned into the National Zoo’s panda cam to try to reduce his stress, lower his blood pressure, and keep another heart attack at bay.
 You can also spot the adorable black-and-white Chinese natives on the Zoo Atlanta panda cam.

 From the first time I saw the animated version dance with Mary Poppins on the big screen, I’ve loved watching penguins.
 Fortunately, there are several zoo web cameras that will let me watch them at any time.
-Catch African penguins at the California Academy of Sciences in San Francisco where three live webcams are focused on their colony.
+The California Academy of Sciences in San Francisco has a penguin cam focused on their colony.
 Or check out the gentoo penguins at the Kansas City Zoo in my hometown.

 Cute and cuddly as a Coca-Cola mascot, but fierce as heck in real life, polar bears are pretty cool to watch on zoo cams.
 Travel to the San Diego Zoo to watch polar bears or stay with me here in the Midwest where Berlin the polar bear is my youngest daughter’s favorite animal.